top of page

 00:00 / 00:00

-This residency is documented as a day-by-day journal on Bioartica's blog.
+Residency is documented as a day-by-day journal on Bioartica's blog.

 Kilpisjärvi, Finland 2015.
 Finnish Society of Bioart.